amralieg/databricks-delta-sharing-utils/README.md

 # Delta Share Utils

-Delta Sharing utils includes set of python files that makes it very easy to sync tables shared using Delta Sharing protocol.
+Delta Sharing utils includes set of python files that makes it very easy to sync tables shared using Delta Sharing protocol on Databricks platform.

 ## How it works